-Viriathus (known as Viriato in Portuguese - 180 BC - 139 BC) () was one of the leaders of the Lusitani tribe that resisted Romans expansion into the regions known today as Portugal and Extremadura.
-Viriathus led the Lusitanian (A member of an irregular armed force that fights a stronger force by sabotage and harassment) guerrilla fighters to several victories over the Romans between 147 BC and 139 BC before he was betrayed to the Romans by some of his own men and killed during his sleep.
+Viriathus (known as Viriato in Portuguese and Castilian) (180 BC - 139 BC) was the most important leader of the Lusitanian tribe that resisted Roman expansion into the regions of Western Iberia, where the Roman province of Lusitania would be established (in the areas comprising Portugal, south of the Douro river, and Extremadura in Spain).
+Viriathus led the Lusitanian guerrilla fighters to several victories over the Romans between 147 BC and 139 BC before he was betrayed to the Romans by some of his own men and killed.